 In deciding Sikkelee, the court acknowledged its prior finding of field preemption for air safety, but still held that federal preemption did not apply in this case.
 To make this finding it limited the preempted field of air safety to "in-air operations" and determined that aviation product liability fell outside the field as it applied to design defects in the production phase of an aircraft before it takes flight.

 The court also noted that the federal regulations for Type Certificates aren't as comprehensive as federal rules applying to in-flight standards, and cited authorities indicating that Congress didn't intend to preempt aviation products liability claims.

 What Does This Mean for Aviation Product Liability Cases?

 The Sikkelee holding has important implications for cases going forward.
 First, it shows that success in aviation product liability cases may depend on the Circuit in which the case is filed as other jurisdictions could uphold preemption and apply the federal standard of care.
 This case also shows that an OEM Type Certificate issued by the FAA may not necessarily set a standard of care or prove compliance with a standard of care in aviation product liability cases.

-Free Initial Evaluation of Your Aviation Product Liability Case
+Get Legal Assistance With Your Aviation Product Liability Case

 When it comes to aviation product liability cases, the most basic decisions, like where to file the case, could have significant consequences.
 In this complex area of the law, it's critical to have an experienced attorney at your side to help you navigate the judicial waters.
 Get help today by getting touch with a personal injury attorney near you.